Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-expeditionary-operations.md

 Forces operating abroad must function with limited local support.

 **Action**
-Prepare a deployable force that can enter, operate, sustain itself, and leave.
+Prepare a deployable force capable of entering, operating, sustaining itself, and leaving.

 **Outcome**
 The force can complete missions beyond its permanent bases.